 - Northern Ireland Health and Social Care jobs

 Individual trusts and hospitals advertise vacancies on their websites and sometimes in printed bulletins.

 Most hospital doctors aspire to become a consultant.
-They are responsible for their own work and for supervising the work and training of all doctors on their team.
+As a consultant, you'll be responsible for your own work and for supervising the work and training of all doctors on your team.

-You can apply for consultant roles six months before you achieve your Certificate of Completion of Training (CCT), which you get at the end of your specialist training.
-You may need to wait longer than this though as extra experience and research is often advantageous for competitive posts.
+You are usually eligible to apply for consultant roles up to six months before you achieve your CCT at the end of your specialist training.
+You may need to wait longer than this though as extra experience and research is usually needed for competitive posts.

-Progression through all the different grades will involve study and continuous professional development (CPD) in the form of assessment and examinations.
-The number of jobs at all levels of service is determined by current and future service need.
+Progression through the grades will involve study and CPD in the form of assessment and examinations.
+The number of jobs at all levels is determined by current and future service need.

-Health service modernisation, and the increasing emphasis on patient choice and patient safety, means that there is an increase in accountability and paperwork in all promoted posts.
-Ethical issues, e.g. euthanasia and the threat of litigation are key themes that doctors need to be aware of as their career progresses.
+Health service modernisation, and the increasing emphasis on patient choice and patient safety, mean that there is an increase in accountability and paperwork in all promoted posts.